 - Calcium: 18% of the RDI.

 They also contain a decent amount of zinc, vitamin B3 (niacin), potassium, vitamin B1 (thiamine) and vitamin B2.

 - 1 tbsp maple syrup

 Add to a container with a lid, shake well and let it sit in the fridge for a few hours or overnight.
 Then you can top with whatever you like!

 Have you ever thought about why we take milk away from baby calves?
-It’s crazy that we are so protective of our own sweet babies, who we breastfeed and care for but then take the life giving milk meant for the baby calves.
+It’s crazy that we are so protective of our own sweet babies, who we breastfeed and care for but then take and drink the life giving milk meant for the baby calves for ourselves.
 Cows are the same as us, they want to breastfeed their babies and care for them.

 I never thought about it until I had my own baby and it really hit home-

 Why are we exploiting a female body for her milk and/or eggs (in the case of chickens)?